 The year would end with the resignation of freshmen coach John Bissett to assume the head coaching position at UCLA.
-Dick Erickson, visiting from his home in Boston that summer, heard of the vacancy and discussed it with Leanderson.
-Although settled in Boston, Erickson could not resist the opportunity to coach his alma mater, and with his young family moved back to Seattle to assume the duties as freshmen coach at Washington in the fall of 1963.
+Dick Erickson, visiting from his home in Boston that summer, heard of the vacancy and discussed it with Leanderson, who would later offer him the position.
+Although settled in Boston, Erickson could not resist the opportunity to coach his alma mater; so with his young family moved back to Seattle, to assume the duties as Freshmen Coach at Washington in the fall of 1963.

 Practice on Portage Bay, with a brand new 520 Bridge in the background.
 Tyee Photo.